Semi-ATE/Semi-ATE/docs/project/Actuators/ActuatorControl.md

 Explaination of status codes:
 * done: The curve has been stored
 * invalidid: The provided curve id is invalid (depending on the actuator implementation it might be outside of the range of permitted ids)
+* curvetoolarge: The sent curve is too large for the implementation (e.g. STL6k will only allow 1024 points at this time)
 * error: An unspecified error has occured.
 In this case the error_message field shall be present to provide context.